I have worked with people who have never tasted a drop of alcohol and have some of the most co-dependent relationships you could imagine.

 This can then lead the partner to start demanding change from others, but change always has to start with you first.

-And the quickest, most powerful way to start taking responsibility, right now, is to accept and love yourself.
+And the quickest, most powerful way to start taking responsibility, right now, is to start working on accepting and loving yourself.
 When you ignore your own needs, when you dismiss your own feelings, and when you deny your own personal power, you are not accepting yourself.

 When you have a situation where one person has a moment of accepting and loving themselves on their own, you never know where it’s going to go.
-I’ve seen so many examples of this and also experienced it myself, and now am very happy to give you this experience through The P.E.O.P.L.E.
-Programme.
+I’ve seen so many examples of this and also experienced it myself.

-This is a culmination of the 10+ years I have spent working with people on how to find the kind of self-acceptance and self-love that puts an end to dysfunctional relationships.
-The programme is very personal, because it contains the same powerful experiential processes I use to cultivate this within me.
+This is a culmination of the 15+ years I have spent working with people on how to find the kind of self-acceptance and self-love that puts an end to dysfunctional relationships.
+The programmes are very personal to me, because they contain the same powerful experiential processes I use to cultivate this within me.

-I know you want quick relief from relationship problems and this programme cuts to the chase from the first few meetings.
+I know you want quick relief from relationship problems and my coaching programme cuts to the chase from the first meetings.
 You will be led through the process and you will feel a shift within you, which will then manifest as transformation outside of you, within your relationships, and your overall sense of happiness and fulfilment.

 As you move into being happy individually, you will have the best relationships you can have.

-Contact me for more information and to book your complimentary ‘Live the Life You Choose’ Consultation, where we can discuss how The P.E.O.P.L.E.
-Programme will work for you.
+Contact me for more information and to book your complimentary ‘Relationship Breakthrough Session’ where we can discuss how coaching will work for you.